A cookie that is good for you

-The main ingredients in these banana oatmeal walnut cookies are – surprise! – bananas, oatmeal and walnuts.
+The main ingredients in these banana oatmeal walnut chocolate cookies are – surprise! – bananas, oatmeal, walnuts and cacao powder.
 That’s pretty much it!
-The rest is a bit of baking soda, cocoa powder and spices.
+The rest is a bit of baking soda and spices.
 Nothing but good-for-you ingredients!
 No eggs, no flour, no oil or butter, no sugar, honey or maple syrup.
 They get all their sweetness from the bananas, and the rest is pure magic.
 Some would say it’s complex chemical reactions, I call it magic!

 You want your bananas to be nice and ripe so most of the starches have turned into sugar, but not completely brown inside and out.